greg-raven/Department-21/_posts/2018-03-28-walls-work.md

 **HISTORICAL FACT**

-Who says building a border wall won’t work?
+Who says building a border wall won't work?

-The Chinese built one over 2,000 years ago and they still don’t have any Mexicans.
+The Chinese built one over 2,000 years ago and they still don't have any Mexicans.